thephoenixlodge/Heavens-of-Sorcery/README.md

 # Heavens-of-Sorcery
 Heavens of Sorcery modpack for MC 1.12.2.
-Developed by thephoenixlodge and ItsLewdicolo
+Developed by thephoenixlodge for ItsLewdicolo